dell-datascience/Data_Engineering/notes/2_data_ingestion.md

 auto remove sets the container to remove itself after the task is completed.

-# Creating a Docker block in code: an alternative to creating a DockerContainer block in the UI
+We create a Docker Container block, specifying the name and the image name and tags of the image we have just published 'albydel/prefect:DE`.

 The files are here: